-We have audited the accompanying financial statements of the governmental activities (Statement of Net Assets (Deficit) and Statement of Activities) and each major fund, of the New York Local Government Assistance Corporation (Corporation), a blended component Unit of the State of New York, as of and for the year ended March 31, 2004, which collectively comprise the Corporation's basic financial statements, as listed in the accompanying table of contents.
+We have audited the accompanying financial statements of the governmental activities (Statement of Net Assets (Deficit) and Statement of Activities) and each major fund, of the New York Local Government Assistance Corporation (Corporation), a blended component Unit of the State of New York, as of and for the year ended March 31, 2005, which collectively comprise the Corporation's basic financial statements, as listed in the accompanying table of contents.
 These basic financial statements are the responsibility of the Corporation's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express opinions on these financial statements based on our audit.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the basic financial statements are free of material misstatement.
+An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Corporation's internal control over financial reporting.
+Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the basic financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall basic financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinions.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund, of the Corporation as of March 31, 2004, and the respective changes in financial position, for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund, of the Corporation as of March 31, 2005, and the respective changes in financial position, for the year then ended, in conformity with accounting principles generally accepted in the United States of America.